Phuket for AmericansLTR Visa

 Application Process

-2. Submit online: Through the Thailand BOI LTR Visa portal.
-Processing: 20 business days from complete submission.
+2. Submit through Thailand BOI LTR Visa portal — processing 20 business days from complete submission

-3. Collect visa: At a Thai embassy or consulate in the US, or convert from tourist visa if already in Thailand.
+3. Collect visa at Thai embassy or convert from tourist visa in Thailand

-4. Annual maintenance: Meet the income/asset requirements each year to maintain eligibility.
+4. Maintain income/asset requirements each year for renewal

-The LTR Visa is a Thai residency document.
-US citizens are taxed on worldwide income regardless of where they live or what visa they hold.
+The LTR Visa is a Thai document.
+US citizens are taxed on worldwide income regardless of where they live.
+FBAR still applies to Thai bank accounts exceeding $10,000.
+FATCA reporting persists.
+Rental income is still reportable on Schedule E of your US federal return.

-Can I use Social Security to qualify for the Wealthy Pensioner LTR Visa?
+Can Social Security income qualify for the Wealthy Pensioner category?

 Do I need to buy property to get the LTR Visa?